-The excess of mortalities by cancers (others than leukaemia) is obtained from the comparison of irradiated Hiroshima-Nagasaki survivors with a control sample of non-exposed population.
+The excess (in orange) of cancer mortalities (others than leukaemia) is obtained from the comparison of irradiated Hiroshima-Nagasaki survivors with a sample of non-exposed population.
 There is a significant surplus for all ages, 5% on average : 7578 cancer deaths observed against 7244 for the control population, i.e. an excess of 334.
 The observation period is from 1950 to 1986.

 In order to predict the consequences of exposure to medium and low doses of radioactivity, the experts assume that effects are in proportion of received exposures.
 For example, they would estimate the number of cancers to come within a population given the number of millisieverts received on average per capita.
 To perform these estimates, they use mainly the results of Hiroshima and Nagasaki studies.

 One has to study radiation effects on large samples of population, since it is impossible for medium or low doses to attribute individual deaths to radioactivity.
 A long period of observation is required.
 Contrary to a popular belief, even a very high exposure to radiation does not kill quickly.
 For instance the two victims of the Tokaimura accident survived several months to a fatal dose.